Skip to main content

 Major Crops are defined as Aus Rice, Boro Rice, Aman Rice, Potato, Wheat, and Jute.

-• Wheat: Important cereal crop.
+• Wheat: The country’s second most important cereal crop.

-• Sugarcane: Significant for the sugar industry.
+• Sugarcane: Significant for meeting the national requirement for sugar.

 • Other Crops: Pulses, oilseeds, fruits (mango, jackfruit, bananas), vegetables, and spices.

-Binnidana is a quinoa-type grain introduced recently in Bangladesh.
+Note: Binnidana is a quinoa-type grain introduced recently in Bangladesh.
 It was first reported in the 2018-2019 crop reports and is a Rabi crop fetching good prices in the capital.
 For more information, you can refer to the following resources:

 Aus, Aman, and Boro Rice